MINJUNKWAK/minjunkwak.github.io/_posts/2017-06-06-cpp-dividing-int-in-half.md

 OR, May be they weren't rounding up nor rounding down the numbers, they were simply discarding decimals.

-To be exact, let's look at the 'C++ International Stadard 2013', Section 4.9
+To be exact, let's take a look at the 'C++ International Stadard 2013', Section 4.9

 <img src="/assets/images/dividinghalf.png">

-Unlike my first assumption, it discards the decimals when converting float to int!
+Unlike my first assumption, it discards the decimals when converting int to float!